35743/GreasePencil/README.md

 ## GP Keyframe Tools
 **Compatibility**: Blender 4.3+

-This script adds a couple of little tools for Grease Pencil animators
+A couple of little timeline utilities for Grease Pencil animators

 ### N-panel
 In the 3Dview's N-panel under the Grease Pencil tab, you'll find a panel called Grease Pencil Keyframes.
 - **Keyframe Count**: add blank keyframes to the selected Grease Pencil layer